mintpepper95/KnowledgeIsPower/Javascript/Async and Await.md

 #### await and event loop
-When an await is encountered in code ( either in async function or in a module ), awaited expression is executed, with all code that depends on the awaited value pushed onto the microtask queue.

 Main thread is then freed for next task in event loop.
 This happens even if awaited value is an already resolved promise or not a promise.

 ```ts
 // Here the async fn is practically sync, as no await statements